Call for Help

 Our goal is to foster a safe and supportive environment where students can flourish, both academically and personally.
 To understand the climate at the University of Wisconsin-Madison, we need to ask direct questions about topics that some may find sensitive.
 It is only by directly collecting this information from you that we will be able to prevent negative experiences and effectively respond when they do happen.

-Where can I go to get more information about the national Healthy Minds Study?
+Where can I go to get more information about the national Healthy Minds Study led by the University of Michigan?